-During class, 11 students from the Micro Business Incubator Program presented their step 2 progress presentations.
+During class, 11 students from the Micro Business Incubator Program (MBI) presented their step 2 progress presentations.
 These presentations serve to provide the Professor with an update on student progress.
-Step 3 presentations will take place on November 11, 2019, and business owners are encouraged to attend to support their student.
+Step 3 presentations will take place on November 11, 2019, and business owners are encouraged to attend in support of their students.

 Students continue to work with their businesses on a weekly basis.
 Last week (September 30, 2019), students presented their step 1 presentations which provide the Professor with an initial assessment of the student-business owner relationships.
 Students will work throughout the semester (10 remaining weeks), to accomplish their city-approved goal.
 Business owners are encouraged to attend class sessions if they are interested in learning about various business techniques and skills.
 Business owners may attend any or all of the following dates:

 Chrysalis Center 10/7/2019 (speaking about nonprofit agencies within the Hartford community)